"Leave the gun. Take the cannoli."

-"Ah, I bet he knew my dad then," she says and gestures to the painting on the wall behind her, a large portrait of a man, with tan skin, dark hair and mustache, and wearing a chef's coat.
+"Ah, I bet he knew my dad then," she says and gestures to the painting on the wall.
+Behind her hangs a large portrait of a man, with tan skin, dark hair, mustache, and wearing a chef's coat.

 "I bet he did," I say.

 She hands me the box.
 I slip my finger under the twine and proudly walk out.